Jhesker/CS475W1-DFA-/README.md

 This will also give you at least a little bit of an idea as to what is going on before you dive into the code.

 Note- see DFA prompt.

+Need to work on efficiency of DFA...
+Convert nested loop implimentation of the run() method to impliment a much more efficient hashmap Takes O(n^2) runtime to O(n) best case for hashmap O(1)